galaxyproject/training-material/topics/contributing/tutorials/critical_theory/tutorial.md

 > *Questioning is an exercise in dismantling those certainties that are installed as layers of truths imposing the tyranny of the obvious.*
 >
-> — Dario Sztajnzrajbe, ¿Para qué sirve la filosofía?
+{: .quote author="Dario Sztajnzrajbe" cite="¿Para qué sirve la filosofía?"}
-{: .quote}

 Before going deeper, it is inportant to accurately define **critical thinking**, since it is usually concived as a nebulose concept whose applications appears to be limitated to specific situations.